One of our decade's most prolific authors on time and progress, Alan R Graham, tackles

 She did not travel back in time.
 She dissociated from consciousness... chronosthetically.

 If there was a universal clock, then from the perspective of other frames of reference, the astronaut could not travel faster than light.
 However, the reality has yet to be seen.
+If Achilles can catch up with that blasted tortoise (see Part 3.
+Infinity) then we, too, should be able to surpass the speed of light.

 We can measure electrons, protons and muons travelling at near the speed of light, but we are only measuring their energy levels at impact to determine velocity, not their true speed.
 If our space traveller was smashed into a wall, she would also read energy levels approaching (c), even though she was actually travelling way beyond it!
 Time will tell.